Duchess of Kent's Mausoleum: Design

 It was built by the architect A. J. Humbert, based on designs by Professor Ludwig Gruner.
-Humbert had come to Victoria's attention after his successful redesign of St Mildred's Church, Whippingham, the parish church near Osbourne House The design of the Duchess of Kent's Mausoleum was inspired by Nicholas Hawksmoor's Howard Mausoleum at Castle Howard in Yorkshire and the Donato Bramante's Tempietto of San Pietro in the Roman district of Montorio.
+Humbert had come to Victoria's attention after his successful redesign of St Mildred's Church, Whippingham, the parish church near Osborne House on the Isle of Wight.
+The design of the Duchess of Kent's Mausoleum was inspired by The Mausoleum, Castle Howard by Nicholas Hawksmoor in Yorkshire and by Donato Bramante's Tempietto of San Pietro in the Roman district of Montorio.
 The Historic England listing describes the style of the mausoleum as "Heavy late French neo-classical.”
 It is made from Portland stone with a ribbed dome in copper surmounted by a balustrade.
 The rotunda structure is surrounded by 16 Ionic 10 ft tall columns, made from Cornish granite from Penryn with bronze capitals and bases.
 The main approach to the mausoleum faces a bridge over a lake with a double flight of balustraded steps.
 The mausoleum is decorated with heraldic painting by Gruner.
 The ceiling is decorated by a blue glass dome ornamented with stars.

 The mausoleum was built by Messrs I'Anson of Cirencester Place, with the bronze casting supplied by Messrs Robinson and Co. of Pimlico.